Breaking Point (1963 TV series)

 Breaking Point is an American medical drama that aired on ABC from September 16, 1963, to April 27, 1964, with reruns continuing until September 7, 1964.
 The series, which was a spin-off of Ben Casey, starred Paul Richards and Eduard Franz.
 The series was created by Meta Rosenberg.

 Background

 The NBC drama The Eleventh Hour was the inspiration for creation of Breaking Point, the characters of which were first seen on the September 9, 1963, episode of Ben Casey.
 Following that development, Ben Casey moved to Wednesday nights, and Breaking Point took its Monday night slot.

 Producer George Lefferts was partially inspired to create Breaking Point on the back of the success of an earlier show that also dealt with mental health issues, Special for Women.

 Synopsis

 Richards starred as Dr. McKinley Thompson (known as "Dr. Mac" to most of the staff), resident in psychiatry at York Hospital in Los Angeles.
 Franz co-starred as Dr. Edward Raymer, the hospital's psychiatric clinical director.
-Episodes focused more on problems of people who sought help at the clinic than on activities at the clinic.
+Following the lead of the "semi-anthology" format developed by such then-current shows as Naked City or Route 66, the guest stars were often the focal characters of any given episode, as episodes focused more on problems of people who sought help at the clinic than on activities at the clinic itself.